prasadrevalkar/INFM600/README.md

 Analysis
 ---------------

-**Is there any significant relation between poverty rate for 2014 and education rate between 2010-2014 for all the states of United States of America?**
+**Is there any significant relation between poverty rate in 2014 and education rate for 2010-2014 for all the states of United States of America?**

 We used R programming language for analysis process.
 We performed the correlation in R programming language considering total education rate and total poverty rate.
 After correlation, we found that education rate is inversely proportion to poverty rate.
 In other words, for 1 unit increase in education rate there is 0.2749488 units decrease in poverty rate.
 We also analyzed the dataset in Tableau.
 We drew a bar graph to explore the statewise distribution of poverty rate and education rate.